 Moreover, the Zytiga® 1,000mg daily dose maximally inhibits CYP17 hydroxylase; however, CYP17 lyase is the target enzyme activity (see the Figure below).
 Maximal inhibition of CYP17 hydroxylase is associated with safety concerns with warnings tht are cited on the Zytiga® label.

 Abiraterone decanoate and PRL-02 were created by Propella scientists.
 Following intramuscular (IM) injection of PRL-02, abiraterone decanoate is routed through the lymph to target tissues where it releases the precise level of abiraterone needed to block CYP17 lyase for 12 weeks, thereby reducing interim tumor breakthrough risk.
 PRL-02, like Zytiga®, targets the AR signaling pathway, specifically by blocking the the CYP17 enzyme that produces androgens, thus preventing downstream AR activation.
 Results to date indicate that PRL-02 doses sufficiently and preferentially inhibit CYP17 lyase without profound effects on CYP17 hydroxylase.
-This selectivity should mitigate the accumulation of detrimental mineralocorticoids, thereby offering improved safety and efficacy.

 There are currently no approved therapies that effectively manage moderate to severe osteoarthritis (OA) pain without significant concerns related to tolerability, safety, or addiction potential.
 Topical CGS-200-5 (5% capsaicin) has clinically been shown to significantly reduce OA knee pain.
 In a Phase 2 study, CGS-200-5 reduced pain by 50% (based on WOMAC pain score) while demonstrating good safety and tolerability.
 CGS-200-5 also demonstrated highly durable pain relief.
 Patients on average reported diminished pain through 90 days, the final time point of the Phase 2 study, following just four consecutive days of topical treatment at study start.
 Acknowledging the therapeutic potential of topical high-concentration capsaicin, the American College of Rheumatology recently revised its OA treatment guideline to conditionally recommend topical capsaicin for knee OA pain.